readthedocs/readthedocs.org/docs/faq.rst

    Another use case for this is when you have a module with a C extension.

-This happens because our build system doesn't have the dependencies for building your project.
+This happens because the build system does not have the dependencies for building your project, such as C libraries needed by some Python packages (e.g.
-This happens with things like ``libevent``, ``mysql``, and other Python packages that depend on C libraries.
+``libevent`` or ``mysql``).
+For libraries that cannot be :ref:`installed via apt
-We can't support installing random C binaries on our system, so there is another way to fix these imports.
+<config-file/v2:build.apt_packages>` in the builder there is another way to
+successfully build the documentation despite missing dependencies.

 With Sphinx you can use the built-in `autodoc_mock_imports`_ for mocking.
 If such libraries are installed via ``setup.py``, you also will need to remove all the C-dependent libraries from your ``install_requires`` in the RTD environment.

 .. _autodoc_mock_imports: http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#confval-autodoc_mock_imports